lmjh/capo-search-app/README.md

 The following features could be added in the future, given more development time:

 ### 1. Advanced Mode
 * An 'Advanced Mode' could be added with support for a wider range of chord variants, such as 7th chords, diminished chords, suspended chords, etc.
 * This would require a different form of user input, as the sheer number of possible variants would make a simple grid of input buttons impractical.

 ### 2. Sass Stylesheets
 * The CSS code for the site contains a lot of repetition, as similar button styles are applied to two dozen different buttons.
 * Much of the button styling could be generated programmatically by using Sass.
 * This would save hundreds of lines of code and result in an application that was easier to update and maintain.

-### 3. Optimised Javascript Code
+### 3. Optimised JavaScript Code
-    * Some elements of the caposearch javascript code could be better optimised.
+* Some elements of the caposearch JavaScript code could be better optimised.
 * Some functions could be split out into better isolated functionality.

 ### 4. Contact Form
 * A contact form could be added to allow users to contact the page author.
 * Although links are provided to the project's github issues page to allow users to raise issues or request features, a Github account is required to use this.
 * Including a contact form would lower this barrier to users.

 ***